 Trans World Airlines (TWA) entered the 1960s as one of America’s Big Four domestic airlines in terms of revenue passengers carried and revenue passenger miles flown (the other three were American, Eastern, and United).

-With a respected name and a proud reputation, TWA boasted a network that stretched from coast-to-coast, plus an international system that crossed the Atlantic serving major cities in Europe, North Africa, the Middle East, India, and Southeast Asia.
-Like its competitors, it operated several flights with brand new four-engine jets while most services were still covered with propeller-driven types.
+With a respected name and a proud reputation, TWA in the 1960s boasted a network that stretched from coast to coast and an international system that crossed the Atlantic, serving major cities in Europe, North Africa, the Middle East, India, and Southeast Asia.
+Like its competitors, it operated several flights with brand new four-engine jets, while most services were still covered by propeller-driven types.

 Everything seemed bright and promising for TWA on the surface.